jmillxyz/Win32-OpenSSH-wiki/Win32-OpenSSH-RoadMap.md

 The primary focus over the next 3-4 months is three fold:
 #### Reliability
-The current implementation of POSIX IO wrapper ("select" and "fd" IO) for Windows has limitations.
+The current implementation of the POSIX IO wrapper ("select" and "fd" IO) for Windows has some limitations.
 Specifically, since it spawns numerous threads (one for each set fd in fd_sets passed to select), it does not scale.
 The overhead of synchronization between these threads impacts performance and reliability.
-We are currently working on replacing this with a one that takes advantage of the native asynchronous IO support available in Windows (Overlapped IO) - hoping that many of the random IO related issues being reported will be resolved with this change.
+We are currently working on replacing this with one that takes advantage of the native asynchronous IO support available in Windows (Overlapped IO) - hoping that many of the random IO related issues being reported will be resolved with this change.
 #### Security
-Current implementation requires SSH daemon to run as Local System with high privileges.
+Our current implementation requires the SSH daemon to run as Local System with high privileges.
 We are working on moving to a more secure model that runs the daemon with the least privileges required (and most likely as Network Service).
 We will also address other Windows relevant security aspects including key-based authentication and secure credential/passphrase management.
 #### Code Prep
-Goal of this port is to ultimately converge in OpenSSH's main repo.
-Over the next couple of months, we will progressively seek OpenSSH's community's feedback, prepare and refactor code as needed, and plan on main repo's integration around mid year 2016.
+The goal of this port is to ultimately converge in OpenSSH's main repo.
+Over the next couple of months, we will progressively seek feedback from the the OpenSSH community, prepare and refactor code as needed, with a plan to integrate into the main repo around the middle of 2016.

 #### Rough timeline on when the key tasks would be accomplished: